JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/spline/spline_from_points.rst

 Description
 -----------
-This node create a new spline from input vectors, each vector will represent the position of a handle in the output spline.
+This node creates a new spline from input vectors, each vector will represent the position of a handle in the output spline.

 .. image:: images/spline_from_points_node.png
    :width: 160pt